brick-breaker/brickBreaker/README.md

 ## Acknowledgments

-* Brandon Richards for the idea at 1:06 am on Monday, December 24, 2018
+* Sam Olsen for the idea at 1:06 am on Friday, April 19, 2019
 * Billie Thompson for README.md Template